 At the City Council's annual Strategic Planning Workshop, which was held February 28 and February 29, 2020, the Council discussed their proposed 2020-2022 Council Goals and Work Plan.
-Council further discussed the proposed 2020-2022 Goals during a Council study session on March 23, 2020.
-The staff report for this discussion can be found at the following link:
+Council discussed the continued focus of their Goals towards achievement of Vision 2029 and being a sustainable city in all respects.
+Council also reviewed their Council Goals and agreed that they are still relevant and in keeping with their direction for City.